 The Head and Governors do not condone any infringement of The Misuse of Drugs Act (1971).
 They require that firm action shall be taken against any individual or group contravening this legislation.
-This policy is updated and developed yearly and now also refers to the advice given in "DfE and Association of Chief Police Officers (ACPO) Drug Advice for Schools" January 2012 following discussions between staff and other members of the school community.
+This policy is updated and developed annually.
+It refers to the advice given in "DfE and Association of Chief Police Officers (ACPO) Drug Advice for Schools" January 2012 following discussions between staff and other members of the school community.